Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs

-\textbf{General policy parametrization}.
-A general class of stochastic policies is given by $\{\pi_\theta \,\vert\,\theta\in \Theta \}$ with $\Theta\subset\mathbb{R}^d$ without specifying the structure of $\pi_\theta$.
-The parameter space has dimension $d$ and this policy class covers a setting that utilizes nonlinear function approximation, e.g., (deep) neural networks~\citep{liu2019neural,wang2019neural}.
+A general class of stochastic policies is given by $\{\pi_\theta \,\vert\,\theta\in \Theta \}$ with $\Theta\subset\mathbb{R}^d$ without specifying a parametric structure of the policy $\pi_\theta$.
+The parameter space has dimension $d$ and this policy class covers the settings that utilize nonlinear function approximation, such as (deep) neural networks~\citep{liu2019neural,wang2019neural}.

-When we choose $d\ll |S||A|$ in either the log-linear policy or the general nonlinear policy, the policy class has a limited expressiveness and it may not contain all stochastic policies.
-Motivated by this observation, the theory that we develop in Section~\ref{sec.fa} establishes global convergence up to error caused by the restricted policy class.
+When we choose the dimension $d$ such that $d\ll |S||A|$ in either the log-linear policy or the general nonlinear policy, the policy class has limited expressiveness and may not contain all stochastic policies.
+Motivated by this observation, the theory that we develop in Section~\ref{sec.fa} establishes global convergence up to a function approximation error caused by restricted policy parametrization.